-The following table presents fees for professional audit services by Deloitte & Touche LLP, the member firms of Deloitte Touche Tohmatsu, Limited, and their respective affiliates (the "Deloitte Entities") for the audit of Abbott's annual financial statements for the years ended December 31, 2013 and December 31, 2012, and fees billed for other services rendered by the Deloitte Entities during these periods.
+The following table presents fees for professional audit services by (i) Ernst & Young LLP, for the audit of Abbott's annual financial statements for the year ended December 31, 2014, and (ii) Deloitte & Touche LLP, the member firms of Deloitte Touche Tohmatsu, Limited, and their respective affiliates (the "Deloitte Entities"), for the audit of Abbott's annual financial statements for the year ended December 31, 2013, and fees billed for other services rendered by Ernst & Young and the Deloitte Entities, respectively, during these periods.
+As reported on Abbott's Current Report on Form 8-K, dated December 14, 2012, the Audit Committee approved the dismissal of Deloitte & Touche LLP ("Deloitte") as Abbott's independent registered public accountant, effective as of the date of Deloitte's completion of the audit services for the fiscal year ending December 31, 2013 and the filing of Abbott's 2013 Annual Report on Securities and Exchange Commission Form 10-K.

-2013 2012
+2014 2013

-Audit fees: (1) \$ 15,511,000 \$ 17,978,000
+Audit fees: (1) \$ 12,567,000 \$ 15,511,000

-Audit related fees: (2) 771,000 9,083,000
+Audit related fees: (2) 435,000 771,000

-Tax fees: (3) 226,000 186,000
+Tax fees: (3) 4,480,920 226,000

-All other fees: (4) 42,000 1,151,000
+All other fees: (4) 7,000 42,000

-Total \$ 16,550,000 \$ 28,398,000
+Total \$ 17,489,920 \$ 16,550,000

-- (1) The Deloitte Entities billed or will bill Abbott for professional services rendered for the audit of Abbott's annual financial statements, the review of Abbott's financial statements included in Abbott's quarterly reports, and the audits of Abbott's internal control over financial reporting, statutory and subsidiary audits, the review of documents filed with the Securities and Exchange Commission, and certain accounting consultations in connection with the audits. - (2) Audit related fees include: accounting consultations and audits in connection with proposed acquisitions and divestitures; audits of certain employee benefit plans' financial statements; and, in 2012, audits and audit related services in connection with the separation of AbbVie from Abbott, including associated filings with the Securities and Exchange Commission. - (3) Tax fees consist principally of professional services rendered by the Deloitte Entities for tax compliance and tax planning and advice including assistance with tax audits and appeals, and tax advice related to mergers and acquisitions. - (4) All other fees primarily represent consulting services for an information technology project engagement Abbott entered with a firm before that firm's acquisition by a Deloitte Entity in 2011.
+- Audit fees included amounts billed or to be billed for professional services rendered for the audit of Abbott's annual financial statements, the review of Abbott's financial statements included in Abbott's quarterly reports, and the audits of Abbott's internal control over financial reporting, statutory and subsidiary audits, the review of documents filed with the Securities and Exchange Commission, and certain accounting consultations in connection with the audits. - (2) Audit related fees include: accounting consultations and audits in connection with proposed acquisitions and divestitures; audits of certain employee benefit plans' financial statements. - (3) Tax fees consist principally of professional services rendered for tax compliance and tax planning and advice including assistance with tax audits and appeals, and tax advice related to mergers and acquisitions. - (4) In 2013, "All other fees" primarily represent consulting services for an information technology project engagement Abbott entered with a firm before that firm's acquisition by a Deloitte Entity in 2011. - 60 Abbott Laboratories